enso-org/enso/docs/runtime/ir-caching.md

 One should also not delete any `Persistance` classes.

 Additionally, `PerMap.serialVersionUID` version provides a seed to the version stamp calculated from all `Persistance` classes.
-Changing the `serialVersionUID` will invalidate all caches.
+Increasing the `serialVersionUID` will invalidate all caches.

 ## Loading the IR